Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 Step 5.
 Visitor Visa Fingerprinting at Visa Application Center (VAC)

-After taking appointment with the consulate or embassy for personal interview, schedule the fingerprinting appointment at least a day or two before the interview at the consulate.
+After making an appointment with the consulate or embassy for a personal interview, schedule the fingerprinting appointment at least a day or two before the interview at the consulate.
 Earlier, the fingerprints were taken during the personal interview.
-But under the new rules you are required to give the Biometrics information at the VAC appointment.
-This measure has been introduced to reduce congestion at the US consular facilities and to speed up the applicant processing.
+But under the new rules, you are required to give the Biometrics information at the VAC appointment.
+This measure has been introduced to reduce congestion at the US consular facilities and to speed up applicant processing.
 Schedule the visa interview appointment at the Consulate or Embassy prior to the VAC appointment.

 Step 6.
-Go for visa interview at designated US consulate
+Go for a visa interview at the designated US consulate

 Carry the following to your interview: